b0x68/b0x68.github.io/content/rhcsa/Assign-physical-volumes-to-volume-groups.md

 +++

-# Red Hat Certified Systems Administrator Exam 200 Objective: Assign Physical Volumes to Volume Groups Tutorial
+# Assigning Physical Volumes to Volume Groups

-Welcome to this tutorial on how to assign physical volumes to volume groups in Red Hat Linux.
-This is an important objective from the Red Hat Certified Systems Administrator Exam 200 and this tutorial will provide a detailed overview on how to accomplish this task.
+## Introduction
+In this tutorial, we will dive deep into the objective of "Assign physical volumes to volume groups" as part of the Red Hat Certified Systems Administrator Exam.
+This objective covers one of the essential tasks in system administration, which is managing storage devices and organizing them into logical volumes for efficient storage management.
+In this tutorial, we will cover the concepts of physical volumes, volume groups, and the steps involved in assigning physical volumes to volume groups.

-## Pre-requisites
+## Understanding Physical Volumes
-Before we begin, there are a few pre-requisites that you should be aware of:
-- Basic understanding of Red Hat Linux operating system
-- Familiarity with command line interface
-- Administrative privileges on the system
+A physical volume, also known as a PV, is a partition or a storage device that is used to store data in a Logical Volume Manager (LVM) environment.
+In other words, it is a physical storage device that can be used to create logical volumes.
+Some commonly used LVM physical volumes include disks, hard drives, partitions, and RAID devices.
+These physical volumes are necessary for creating and allocating logical volumes to store data.

-## Understanding LVM (Logical Volume Management)
+## What is a Volume Group?
-Logical Volume Management or LVM is a method for managing storage in a Linux system.
-It allows for easy management and allocation of storage space by separating logical storage space from physical storage devices.
-LVM consists of three main components: physical volumes, volume groups, and logical volumes.

-- **Physical Volumes**: These are the physical storage devices such as hard drives or solid state drives that are used to store data.
-- **Volume Groups**: Volume groups are created by combining one or more physical volumes together.
-They act as a container for logical volumes.
-- **Logical Volumes**: These are virtual partitions created within volume groups and are used to store data just like physical partitions.
+A volume group, also known as a VG, is a collection of one or more physical volumes that are grouped together to act as a pool of storage space.
+A volume group provides a logical abstraction layer that allows us to manage multiple physical volumes as a single entity.
+Logical volumes are created from volume groups, and they are used to store data or act as physical partitions for the operating system.
+In summary, volume groups act as a bridge between physical and logical volumes, allowing the storage space to be organized and managed efficiently.

-## Assigning Physical Volumes to Volume Groups
+## Steps to Assign Physical Volumes to Volume Groups
-Now, let's dive into the steps for assigning physical volumes to volume groups.
-The steps below assume that you have already created a physical volume and a volume group, if not please refer to Red Hat documentation for instructions on how to do so.
+Now that we have a basic understanding of physical volumes and volume groups let's dive into the steps involved in assigning physical volumes to volume groups.

-### Step 1: Identify the Physical Volumes
-The first step is to identify the physical volumes that you want to assign to a volume group.
-You can use the `fdisk -l` command to view a list of physical volumes on your system.
+1. Identify available physical volumes: The first step is to identify the physical volumes that are available on the system.
+This can be done by using the `fdisk -l` command, which will display the list of all physical volumes connected to the system.

-### Step 2: Prepare the Physical Volumes
-Before you can add physical volumes to a volume group, you must first prepare them.
-This can be done by using the `pvcreate` command followed by the name of the physical volume.
-For example: `pvcreate /dev/sdc`

-### Step 3: Verify the Physical Volumes
-Use the `pvdisplay` command to verify that the physical volumes have been prepared.

-### Step 4: Add Physical Volumes to Volume Groups
+2. Create a new volume group: If there are no existing volume groups, we can create a new one using the `vgcreate` command.
+This command takes two arguments, the name of the volume group and one or more physical volumes that will be added to the group.
+For example, `vgcreate newvg /dev/sdb /dev/sdc` will create a new volume group named "newvg" and add physical volumes /dev/sdb and /dev/sdc to it.

-Once the physical volumes are prepared, you can add them to a volume group using the `vgextend` command followed by the volume group name and the physical volume name.
-For example: `vgextend vg1 /dev/sdc`
+3. Add physical volumes to an existing volume group: To add physical volumes to an existing volume group, we use the `vgextend` command.
+This command takes two arguments, the name of the volume group and one or more physical volumes that will be added to the group.
+For example, `vgextend existingvg /dev/sdd` will add the physical volume /dev/sdd to the existing volume group "existingvg".

-### Step 5: Verify the Volume Group
-Use the `vgdisplay` command to verify that the volume group now includes the new physical volumes.

-Congratulations, you have successfully assigned physical volumes to a volume group!
+4. Remove physical volumes from a volume group: If you want to remove a physical volume from a volume group, you can use the `pvmove` command.
+This command moves all the data from the specified physical volume to other physical volumes in the volume group, essentially removing the physical volume from the group.

 ## Conclusion
-In this tutorial, we went through the steps of assigning physical volumes to volume groups in Red Hat Linux.
-This is an important skill for any Red Hat Certified Systems Administrator and it is essential to have a good understanding of LVM and its components.
-We hope this tutorial helped you understand this objective in depth and will help you in your journey towards becoming a Red Hat Certified Systems Administrator.
-Happy learning!
+In this tutorial, we have covered the objective of "Assign physical volumes to volume groups" in great depth.
+We have learned about physical volumes and volume groups, and how they are used in managing storage devices in a logical volume manager environment.
+We also discussed the steps involved in assigning physical volumes to volume groups, including creating new volume groups, adding physical volumes to existing groups, and removing physical volumes from volume groups.
+By mastering this objective, you will be better equipped to manage storage devices in a production environment and successfully pass the Red Hat Certified Systems Administrator Exam.